1510

 lileah@theblackdiamondagency.com

 As Managing Director, Lileah partners with business Leaders who know that finding and keeping exceptional talent is the key to success.
-Lileah brings a unique perspective from her work across Retail, Financial Services, and Manufacturing.
-She gets what today's Executives are up against in our rapidly changing world—and she knows how to find the people who will help them thrive.
+Lileah brings a unique perspective from her work across a variety of industries.
+She knows how to find the people to help companies thrive.
 What makes Lileah different?
 She creates recruiting experiences that actually feel human.
 No cookie-cutter approaches here!
 She combines big-picture strategy with hands-on expertise to help leaders build teams that deliver results.

 SIMILAR RESOURCES